Steven-Chang1114/TripleC-Educational/Git.md

 On branch master
 nothing to commit, working tree clean
 ```
-To see all the previous commits, you can use
+[OPTIONAL ]To see all the previous commits, you can use
 ```
 git log
 ```